jakejack13/jakejack13/README.md

 ## Hi, I'm Jacob

 ### About Me
-- I'm a rising senior at Cornell University's College of Engineering majoring in computer science and minoring in operations research and information engineering (ORIE)
+- I'm an undergradate senior and Masters of Engineering candidate at Cornell University's College of Engineering majoring in computer science and minoring in operations research and information engineering (ORIE)
-- I'm currently a software engineering intern at Addepar doing fullstack work on the end client experience team
 - I'm a backend engineer with fullstack capabilities
-- I'm interested in systems programming, distributed computing, and cloud computing and systems
+- I'm interested in the intersection of software engineering with distributed computing, cloud computing, and systems programming
 - I'm interested in all aspects of software engineering, including design, implementation, testing, and deployment

 ### I'm currently learning
-- Systems programming
-- Stateless (lambda) programming
+- Good software engineering practices

 ### I'm currently working on
-- Addepar!
+- SPEED

 ### Ask me about
 - Distributed systems and cloud computing
 - Microservice architecture
 - How to make scalable backend systems
-- Good design and documentation patterns
-- Bare metal software
+- Systems programming

 ### I've worked on
 #### personal projects